 Symptoms of Pleural Mesothelioma

-According to the Mesothelioma Applied Research Foundation, studies reported by Dr. Philippe Aram Chahinian, reported that up to 30% of mesothelioma patients experienced a fever.
+According to the Mesothelioma Applied Research Foundation, studies reported by Dr. Philippe Aram Chahinian, reported that up to 30% of the patients experienced a fever.
 He also reported that 3% of the patients reported no symptoms.

 Dyspnea can be caused by a pleural effusion and/or by the presence of a tumor(s) in the pleura.
 As both conditions restrict the proper functioning of the lungs, shortness of breath is a typical symptom.